-Stepping onto the downtown street of Maha Bandula, one is immediately plunged into the bustling heartbeat of Chinatown.
+Maha Bandula street plunges you into the bustling heartbeat of Chinatown.
 Countless food vendors pedal their morsels from small stands that are sandwiched together on either side of the street and alleys.
-Shan noodles, fried fish, and refreshing banana lassis are on sale to the many locals and the few tourists that from the crowds.
+Shan noodles, fried fish, and refreshing banana lassis are on sale to the many locals and the few tourists that form the crowds.

-Blaring horns of cars and busses blend into the background as one makes their way East towards the city's most ornate roundabout, Sule Pagoda.
+Blaring car horns blend into the background as you make your way to the city's most ornate roundabout, Sule Pagoda.
 A shimmering golden spire, it towers above the jam-packed downtown area.
 Said to be around 2,500 years old, the British incorporated this ancient pagoda as the central part of their city planning.

 The streets of downtown Yangon are designed into an orderly grid system with the Buddhist temple juxtaposed against some of the most major architectural remnants of the former British empire.
 Some of these buildings, such as the lavender white city hall and the Queen-Anne style courthouse, are well maintained and retain their original 19th-century beauty.

 A simple stroll around the surrounding neighborhoods reveals similar provincial styles, although most are dilapidated.
 A new injection of capital is slowly helping to restore some of these century-old buildings.
 Signs of the new economy are also being represented in the modern high-rise buildings and malls popping up across the city.